Triphenylmethyl radical: Preparation and properties

+The class of triaryl-methyl radicals have applications in the synthesis of organic magnets.

 History

 The radical was discovered by Moses Gomberg in 1900 at the University of Michigan.
 He tried to prepare hexaphenylethane from triphenylmethyl chloride and zinc in benzene in a Wurtz reaction and found that the product, based on its behaviour towards iodine and oxygen, was far more reactive than anticipated.
 The discovered structure was used in the development of ESR spectroscopy and confirmed by it.
+The triphenylmethyl radical, and the larger class of triarylmethyl radicals, are called Gomberg radicals.

 The correct quinoid structure for the dimer was suggested as early as 1904 but this structure was soon after abandoned by the scientific community in favor of hexaphenylethane (4).
 It subsequently took until 1968 for its rediscovery when researchers at the Vrije Universiteit Amsterdam published proton NMR data.